2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/AstuteAF/status/1268125169890938882

-### Police teargas into a crowd | June 2nd
+### Police launch teargas into a crowd | June 2nd

-Police deploy flashbangs and teargas into a crowd
+Police deploy flashbangs and teargas into a crowd.

 **Links**